top of page

 MICHAEL'S RACING HISTORY

 Growing up in Glendale, Arizona, Michael McDowell started racing go-karts at the age of eight-years-old.
-During his 10-year karting career, McDowell collected an impressive 18-consecutive feature race wins, a World Karting Association Championship, and back-to-back International Kart Federation Championships.
+During his 10-year karting career, Michael collected an impressive 18-consecutive feature race wins, a World Karting Association Championship, and back-to-back International Kart Federation Championships.

 bottom of page